ChanthMiao/ghc-wiki-mirror/Plan-for-increased-parallelism-and-more-detailed-intermediate-output.md

    2. Figure out what data actually need to go into the finer-grained .hi files.
 The general goal will be to be able to resume compilation with after the point at which we stopped compilation earlier.

    3. Figure out a format for GHC output that allows us to add new interface files without disturbing tools that only care about the final interface files too much (e.g. a directory).
 If this is a significant change, it may require work in downstream tools to support it (e.g. cabal).
 Can be done in parallel with earlier steps.
+(Discussion: all _file_ formats shouldn't require changes in Cabal, and a directory format is a small (but breaking) change to make it recursively copy the directories for `install`.)

    4. Actually implement serialisation and the driver code to use it.